 Canada leaves mortgage stress test benchmark unchanged despite record-high home prices

-TORONTO, Dec 17 (Reuters) - Canada's financial regulator left the benchmark for its mortgage stress test unchanged, despite growing concerns about a red-hot housing market that shows no sign of cooling.
+TORONTO, Dec 17 (Reuters) - Canada's financial regulator left the benchmark for its mortgage stress test unchanged on Friday, despite growing concerns about a red-hot housing market that shows no sign of cooling.

-The Office of the Superintendent of Financial Institutions (OSFI) said the minimum qualifying rate for uninsured mortgage borrowers will stay at 5.25%, keeping the benchmark the greater of this rate or a range of rates submitted by lenders plus 200 basis points, according to a statement on OSFI's website.
+The Office of the Superintendent of Financial Institutions (OSFI) said the minimum qualifying rate (MQR) for uninsured mortgage borrowers will stay at 5.25%, keeping the benchmark the greater of this rate, or a range of rates submitted by lenders plus 200 basis points, according to a statement on OSFI's website.

-It applies to borrowers with at least a 20% downpayment, who are not required to purchase mortgage insurance.
+The current minimum rate came into effect on June 1, with OSFI saying then it was meant to make sure that lenders would be protected upon a return to pre-pandemic conditions when interest rates rise.

+Since then, the national average home price has increased 3.5%, and nearly 20% from a year earlier, to set a new record in November with demand continuing to outpace supply, exacerbating affordability concerns and stoking fears of a bubble.

 ((Nichola.Saminather@thomsonreuters.com; +1 647 480 7519;))